Beckman Institute for Advanced Science and Technology

 Only applicants meeting these criteria will be considered:

 - Complete and submit application by the deadline.
 The application consists of the application form, curriculum vita, letter of recommendation, two-page proposal, representative paper or extended dissertation abstract, and faculty support letter.
-Applications received after the March 31 deadline may not be considered.
 Application procedures can be found below.

 - Propose research in one of the core QCB areas.
-Applicants with closely aligned research areas will be considered, however, preference will be given to the core QCB areas.
+Applicants with closely aligned research areas will be considered.
 Core QCB research areas are:

 1. Whole Cell Modeling: - improve WCMs for bacteria, yeast and eukaryotic cells and connections to established MD (e.g., Martini, Gromacs, NAMD) and analysis programs (e.g., VMD)